merenlab/anvio/anvio/docs/programs/anvi-import-genbank-features.md

        COUNT(DISTINCT e.feature_id) AS n_exons
 FROM contigs_sequence_features g
 LEFT JOIN feature_relationships rt ON rt.parent_feature_id = g.feature_id AND rt.relationship = 'part_of'
-LEFT JOIN contigs_sequence_features t ON t.feature_id = rt.child_feature_id AND t.feature_type = 'transcript' AND t.derivation IS NOT NULL
+LEFT JOIN contigs_sequence_features t ON t.feature_id = rt.child_feature_id AND t.feature_type = 'transcript'
 LEFT JOIN feature_relationships re ON re.parent_feature_id = t.feature_id AND re.relationship = 'part_of'
 LEFT JOIN contigs_sequence_features e ON e.feature_id = re.child_feature_id AND e.feature_type = 'exon'
 WHERE g.feature_type = 'gene'
 GROUP BY g.feature_id;
 ```

-Filter on `derivation` to switch between canonical synthesized rows and the literal source rows:
+Filter on `derivation` only when you specifically want to separate literal-from-file rows from importer-synthesized rows:

+- `WHERE feature_type = 'transcript'` — all transcripts (literal-promoted + synthesized).
-- `WHERE feature_type = 'transcript' AND derivation IS NOT NULL` — only synthesized canonical transcripts.
+- `WHERE feature_type = 'transcript' AND derivation IS NULL` — only literal transcripts that came from the input file (rare).
-- `WHERE feature_type = 'transcript' AND derivation IS NULL` — only literal `transcript` features (rare).
+- `WHERE feature_type = 'transcript' AND derivation IS NOT NULL` — only synthesized transcripts.
 - `WHERE feature_type = 'exon' AND derivation IS NULL` — only literal exon features.
 - `WHERE feature_type = 'exon' AND derivation = 'mRNA'` — only synthesized exons derived from mRNAs.